philrz/zed-datasource/README.md

    Of the fields in a response to a Zed query, the values passed on to Grafana by the plugin will be top-level fields of Zed's [primitive types](https://zed.brimdata.io/docs/formats/zed#1-primitive-types).
-   If you need to use values from complex types in Grafana, make them available as top-level fields, e.g., by using the
+   If you need to use values from complex types in Grafana, modify your Zed query to make them available as top-level fields, e.g., by using the [`put` operator](https://zed.brimdata.io/docs/language/operators/put).
-   [`put` operator](https://zed.brimdata.io/docs/language/operators/put).

 Next we'll walk through some real world examples that leverage these best